-By 2025, Sembcorp Industries aims to reduce its greenhouse gas emissions ("GHG") intensity to 0.40 tonnes of carbon dioxide equivalent ("tCO2e") per megawatt hour ("tCO2e/MWh") from 0.54 tCO2e/MWh in 2020.
-In addition, Sembcorp Industries aims to halve GHG emissions by 2030 (from a 2010 baseline of 5.4 million tCO2e) and deliver net-zero emissions by 2050.
+By 2025, Sembcorp Industries aims to reduce its GHG emissions intensity to 0.40 tonnes of carbon dioxide equivalent ("tCO2e") per megawatt hour ("tCO2e/MWh") from 0.54 tCO2e/MWh in 2020.
+In addition, Sembcorp Industries aims to reduce absolute GHG emissions to 2.7 million tCO2e by 2030, a 90% reduction from 2020 levels and deliver net-zero emissions by 2050.
 Sembcorp Industries also commits to not investing in new coal-fired energy assets.

-Sembcorp Industries has total assets of over S\$13 billion as at 31 December 2020 and over 5,000 employees.
+Sembcorp Industries has total assets of over S\$14 billion as at 31 December 2021 and over 5,000 employees.
 Listed on the Mainboard of the SGX-ST, it is a component stock of the Straits Times Index and sustainability indices including the FTSE4Good Index and the iEdge SG ESG indices."

-13. The section entitled "Sembcorp Industries Ltd - Group Structure" appearing on pages 114 to 115 of the Information Memorandum shall be deleted in its entirety and substituted therefor with the following:
+15. The section entitled "Sembcorp Industries Ltd - Group Structure" appearing on pages 114 to 115 of the Information Memorandum shall be deleted in its entirety and substituted therefor with the following: